CanopyTax/sofe/docs/sofe-api.md

 ### Approach #3
 **Put urls to all the services into the `System.config`**

-Instead of automatically resolving services, provide a manifest of services with associated service deployable locations.
+Instead of automatically resolving services, provide a manifest of services with associated service deployable locations:
 ```javascript
 System.config({
   sofe: {